Risotto: The Basic Recipe

 Instructions

-• Make a soffritto: Gently sauté the chopped or finely sliced onion in butter and/or or oil.
-(As I've mentioned before, you can add a pinch of salt and a drop of water to soften the onions as they cook to make sure they don't burn.)
+• You begin by gently sauteeing chopped or finely sliced onion in butter and/or or oil.
+(Adding a pinch of salt and a drop of water softens the onions as they cook so they don’t burn.)

-• Add wine: Then add a splash of wine--almost always white, but red is possible in a few instances and, for a very special risotto, you can use champagne—and let it evaporate.
+• Add a splash of wine—almost always white, but red is possible in a few instances.
+For a very special risotto, you can use champagne.
+Let the wine evaporate.

-• Add broth ladle by ladle: Then add broth, ladle by ladle, allowing each ladleful of broth to evaporate before adding the next ladleful, stirring often.
-(There are some cooks who say it's only necessary to stir when adding the broth.)
-Repeat until the rice is 'al dente', which should take around 20 minutes.
+• In a separate saucepan, bring your broth to just below the simmer.
+Now add the hot broth, ladle by ladle, allowing each ladleful of hot broth to evaporate before adding the next.
+Stir from time to time.
+(There are some cooks who say it’s only necessary to stir when adding the broth.)
+Repeat until the rice is ‘al dente’, which should take around 20 minutes.

-• Optional Rest: You should normally serve your risotto immediately.
+• You should normally serve your risotto immediately.
 But for a slightly firmer risotto, you can cover and let it sit for a minute or two.
-If conversely the risotto is too stiff for your taste, stir in a bit of hot water, broth or cream to loosen it up.
+If the risotto is too stiff for your taste, stir in a bit of hot water or broth.

 SaveSave